markowetzlab/slide-classifier/README.md

 This file interprets the suitability of a given cytosponge slide from a patient.
 This code takes in a H&E or TFF3 slide and outputs a count for the number of target tiles and secondary tiles as well as an optional annotation file for viewing.

+By default, this file uses the VGG-16 network, which is trained separately to perform quality control analysis on H&E slides (i.e. Gastric-columnar Epithelium and Intestinal Metaplasia detection), or Goblet cell detection from TFF3 slides, with thresholds determined from the paper.

 Arguments:
 ```
 --description, takes a String to save the location of results to, defaults to triage

+Slide properties:
---stain, "he" or "tff3" - Flag to specify the type of data being used
+--stain, choices are "he" or "tff3" - Flag to specify the type of data being used
---labels, CSV file containing pathologist ground truth

---network, defaults to VGG 16, specify architecture to use: see models for available
---model_path, path to stored model weights

 --slide_path, Path to Slide(s) location/root folder
 --format, WSI Extension name, default is .ndpi
 --tile_size, Size of tile to generate for model input, default is 400 pixels
 --overlap, Fraction of tile edge to extract with overlapping neighboring tiles
 --foreground_only, Flag to detect foreground of slide and only perform analysis on tissue
+--labels, CSV file containing pathologist ground truth

+Model and path to model weights
+--network, defaults to VGG 16, specify architecture to use: see models for available
+--model_path, path to stored model weights, must specify

+Data prepocessing:
+--channel_means, Channel Means as a list to normalise around, default is the imagenet channel averages i.e. [0.485, 0.456, 0.406]
+--channel_stds, Channel standard deviation to normalise around, default is the imagenet channel std i.e. [0.229, 0.224, 0.225]
+--batch_size, Batch size to infer on, defaults to architecture determined batch size
+--num_workers, Number of CPU workers

+Thresholds:
+--qc_threshold, Threshold of model output to consider as positive for target classes, default is 0.99 as determined by the paper
+--tff3_threshold, Threshold of model output to consider as positive for target classes, default is 0.93 as determined by the paper
+--tile_cutoff, Threhsold number of tiles to consider as positive, default is 6 as determined in the paper

+Specify script outputs:
+--output, Path to save outputs to
+--csv, Flag to save data as CSV file including tile counts
+--stats, Flag to produce Precision-Recall plot
+--xml, Flag to produce model outputs as annotation files in .xml (ASAP) format
+--json, Flag to produce model outputs as annotation files in .geojson (QuPath) format
+--vis, Flag to dsiplay the output of the model as a heatmap of areas to analyse
+--thumbnail, Flag to save the vis thumbnail, vis must also be active
 ```

 If you use this code please cite the original paper using the citation below: